 According to Janet Balis, partner, global advisory leader for Media & Entertainment and Americas marketing practice leader at EY, the value of working with a vendor is the talent and skills that come along with doing so.

-“[The process of] reviewing vendors can also be productive because it challenges a brand to really articulate their needs,” she told CMO by Adobe.
+“[The process of] reviewing vendors can also be productive because it challenges a brand to really articulate their needs,” she told CMO.com.
 “The key is not to be driven by the capabilities and innovation of technology vendors.
 Rather, [a company] should invest the time to understand the use cases that drive value from technology and then shape their vendor landscape around those needs.”

 Another advantage of going with a vendor is that in most cases they will have a robust set of training materials and resources, and can help build an organization’s core competencies from a tech-stack perspective, said Chris Ross, VP, analyst at Gartner.

 “If you’re in the software business, your documentation and training are core to being a software business,” Ross explained. “[But other types of companies] may not be good at those things.”

 Ross’ advice to companies?
 Think about the man power, the skills, and organizational structure needed to maximize the full potential of technology—not just at the implementation and integration phase, “but at the ongoing run-and-operate phase.”

 Brands have always had a proprietary sense about their data, especially when it comes to sales, financial, or customer data, EY’s Balis said.
 The key is understanding it holistically.